hneth/riskyrApp/README.md

 ### `riskyrApp`
+SPDS, uni.kn
+2018 01 31

-`riskyrApp` is an interactive application that complements the `riskyR` package.
+`riskyrApp` is an interactive application that complements the `riskyr` package.

 #### Goal